 If you run customer engagement or feedback surveys as part of your customer experience plan, this data can help you with customer understanding.
 Even comments and feedback you capture anecdotally from customer interactions helps you build a stronger customer profile.

 But if you can’t find the answers you need inside your business, there are plenty of places to look outside your business.
 The easiest place to start is hopping on to Google.
 Because, your biggest external sources of secondary research will almost certainly be online.

 If you get lucky, you might find the answers you need right away.
 Less lucky, and you might have to hunt around more online sites.
 And, at some point, you will run out of luck and find the limit of what’s available online.

 In general, the bigger the value of the category, and the broader the topic, the more likely you’ll find secondary research on it.
 The smaller the value and more specific the topic, the less likely you’ll find good secondary research.

 There are many places to look online for secondary research.
 It really depends on your interests.
 While not a full list of all sources, we thought it would be helpful if we gave some examples from three sources of secondary research the team at Three-Brains use on a regular basis.

 Government sources of secondary data

 Most national governments will have a department or function related to statistical research and data capture and presentation.

-These sources are particularly useful for demographic and economic information and trends.
+These sources are useful for demographic and economic information and trends.
 If your product targets a certain age group for example, you can use government sources to quantify the size and growth trends of that group.

 You can use this sort of information to work out how attractive a target market is.